Sergei Dovzhenko: Murders

 According to Dovzhenko, his first victim was the former owner of the Citadel, Vladimir Chekmak, who was the first to suspect that an employee had caused the attack in the firm's office.
 According to Dovzhenko, he watched Chekmak for about a month.
-On November 19, 1998, Dovzhenko allegedly made his way to the victim's house and put on his police uniform he brought with him in a nearby entrance.
+On 19 November 1998, Dovzhenko allegedly made his way to the victim's house and put on the police uniform he brought with him in a nearby entrance.
 When Chekmak arrived by car and opened the front door, Dovzhenko shot him from the edge of 12-caliber gun.
 Since Chekmak was still alive, Dovzhenko cut his throat with a knife, then turned towards Chekmak's friend, Igor Karimov, whom he allegedly mistook for the head of the personnel department of the Citadel, and also killed him.
 In addition, the driver Andrei Lyubichov and the commercial director of the Citadel Sergei Shaturov, who were also in the car, were injured.
 That same night police officers came to Dovzhenko, but they found nothing during the search, and Dovzhenko's wife also confirmed his alibi.

 After this, Dovzhenko decided to take revenge on his former co-workers.
 By committing murder, he hoped to worsen the disclosure rates and thereby achieve the dismissal of responsible police chiefs.

 The killer's next victim was Valentina Gladilina, who sold perfumes at a street market.
-On April 17, 1999, after changing into a police uniform, Dovzhenko met Gladilina at the entrance of her house and presented a fake ID of a police officer.
+On 17 April 1999, after changing into a police uniform, Dovzhenko met Gladilina at the entrance of her house and presented a fake ID of a police officer.
 She felt that Dovzhenko wanted to talk to her about a theft in her house and invited him in.
 Dovzhenko killed her and robbed a thousand dollars from the house.
 For this murder, Dovzhenko used a pistol, bought from his friend Vitaly Shemyakov.
 Its feature was the presence of five rifling instead of the standard four.

-The same weapon was used in the murder of a militia captain named Alexander Kokin and his wife Ekaterina on June 27, 1999.
+The same weapon was used in the murder of a militia captain named Alexander Kokin and his wife Ekaterina on 27 June 1999.
 The mother-in-law of the captain, Galina Krokhaleva, was also wounded.
 According to her testimony, Dovzhenko was with an accomplice.